-Chart 3 Data Source: Schoolzilla via TOMS
+Chart 5 Data Source: Schoolzilla via TOMS

-Overall, CNCA #1 is performing above the state-wide performance of similar students as evidence by chart 4 and 5 below.
-According to the CDE (charts below), the percentage of low-income, Latino students that met or exceeded expectations was 34% for ELA and 25% for Math in 2017-2018, compared to CNCA #1's 2018-2019 preliminary results of 44.95% and 48.5% respectively.
-Data Source: 2018 SBAC Results filtered for socio-economically disadvantaged and Latino students.
+Overall, CNCA #4 is performing above the state-wide performance of similar students as evidenced by charts 6 and 7 below.
+According to the CDE (charts below), the percentage of low-income, Latino students that met or exceeded expectations was 36.5% for ELA and 24.5% for Math in 2018-2019, compared to CNCA #4's 2018-2019 results of 47.4% and 27.5% respectively.
+Data Source: 2019 SBAC Results filtered for socio-economically disadvantaged and Latino students.

-Additionally, (as noted in the chart below), by the time our students leave us in 8th grade, they are performing well above the state 17-18 average - 59% exceeding or meeting in ELA and 53% exceeding or meeting in Math.
+Additionally, (as noted in the chart below), by the time our students leave us in 8th grade, they are performing well above the state 18-19 average in ELA.
+The state scores for 8th grade were at 34% exceeding or meeting, compared to CNCA #4's 8th graders at 57% exceeding or meeting.
+In Math, CNCA #4 currently matches the state 8th grade scores at 20% exceeding or meeting, although steps were taken to improve student performance for the 2020 SBAC that was not administered due to COVID -19.

-ELA similar student 2018 scores
+ELA similar student 2019 scores